D8-X/d8x-trader-backend/packages/pnl/Readme.md

 # TODO

 --- Liquidity provision
+[] Create cron job installer to pull prices daily
+[] In earnings API endpoint, retrieve the share tokens owned now and provide full calculation for users.
-[] Add historical filterers and event listeners for ShareTokenP2PTransfer event once it is ready [] Create cron job installer to pull prices daily
+[] Add historical filterers and event listeners for ShareTokenP2PTransfer event once it is ready [] Add LiquidityWithdrawalInitiated event
-[] Use d8x sdk to get the contract addresses

 ---